Nikkei vaults 9,000 for first time in 3 months

 Short interest ratio -- the number of shares sold short divided by the average daily trading volume -- on the banking sector had also risen to about 25 percent as of Tuesday, up from 17 percent in early February, another trader said.

-The Topix 500 .TOPX500 has risen 7.3 percent this year, boosted by improving U.S. economic data.
+The Topix 500 has risen 7.3 percent this year, boosted by improving U.S. economic data.

 With the gains, the Topix 500 carries a 12-month forward price-to-book ratio of 0.9, up from 0.84 earlier this year, and the proportion of companies trading below their net asset value has dropped to 55 percent from nearly 60 percent at the start of the year, data from Thomson Reuters Datastream showed.